-Subject to the Highway England response for M25 J18 and the assessment which needs to be provided for M25 J17, the Highway Authority may make further comment on the proposed mitigation as outlined within the TA.
+Subject to Highways England response for M25 J18 and the assessment which needs to be provided for M25 J17, the Highway Authority may make further comment on the proposed mitigation as outlined within the TA.
+All mitigation proposals should be accompanied by a Stage 1 RSA.